STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Experiments

 \textbf{Datasets and setup} For the simulation of molecule trajectories we evaluate on the MD17 dataset \citep{Chmiela_2017}.
 The dataset contains 8 small molecules from which positions over time have been simulated in one long trajectory using Density Functional Theory \citep{doi:10.1021/jp960669l}.
 Each molecule has $9$ (Ethanol, Malonaldehyde) to $21$ (Aspirin) atoms and each molecule has a different trajectory length.
 We subsample by keeping $1$ out of every $10$ frames as in \citet{han2024geometric} and use a training/validation/test split of $70/15/15$, split along the time axis.
 Trajectory lengths are $T=30$ with $c=10$ and a step size of $10$ frames is used to sample the trajectories.
 The same baselines and metrics as the N-body experiments are used here.

 \textbf{Implementation} We again use a fully connected graph, as the number of nodes is small, instead of using $n$-hop connectivity.
 We predict a vector field on the atom velocities.
 As node features we add a one hot encoding representing the atom type.
 We do not use any additional edge features.
-We use 3 layers of STFlow with a hidden dimension of $64$, use 50 NFE during inference and use data augmentation during training by random rotation along the three axis.
+We use 3 layers of STFlow with a hidden dimension of $64$, use 5 NFE during inference and use data augmentation during training by random rotation along the three axis.

-\textbf{Results} The results can be seen in Table \hyperref[table3]{3}.
-STFlow produces the lowest errors across all 8 molecules, with an average improvement of $38.7\%$ ADE and $34.1\%$ FDE compared to GeoTDM, the second-best scoring model for all molecules.
-This shows that our model is capable of learning complex conditional geometric trajectory distributions.
+\textbf{Results} The results are plotted in Table \hyperref[table-md17]{3}.
+STFlow produces the lowest errors across 7 of 8 molecules, with an average reduction of $15.6\%$ ADE and $22.6\%$ FDE compared to LaM-SLidE \cite{sestak2025lamslidelatentspacemodeling}, the previous best scoring model for all molecules.
+Using a transformer as Temporal layer gives $16.3\%$ ADE and $18.5\%$ FDE decrease.
+Both results demonstrate that our model is capable of learning complex molecular dynamics without domain-specific features.